kora-projects/kora-docs/mkdocs/blog/en/kora-performance.md

 ---

-## Thin Abstractions Reduce the Semantic and Runtime Distance
+## Thin Abstractions Reduce the Semantic and Runtime Distance { #thin-abstractions }

 Kora deliberately stays close to JDBC, Kafka, gRPC, HTTP, and other underlying technologies.
 This is usually presented as a transparency and maintainability advantage, but it also has a performance dimension.
 Every framework abstraction potentially introduces extra objects, conversion layers, state machines, queues, schedulers, or semantic translation.
 None of those things are automatically bad;